 I taught photography at California State University (East Bay) for more than a decade and was an adjunct professor in the photography departments at both Ohlone and Solano colleges.
 I currently teach photography at the Academy of Art University in San Francisco in both the graduate and undergraduate divisions.

-Artist Statement
+Artist Statements

 In many of my works in the Topographies series I use the rigidity of the photographic picture plane and the grid structure as points of departure while looking for organic rhythms to emerge.
 I am interested in the contradictory nature within these constructions.
 For me these images present a discourse of contradictions- micro and macro, time and timelessness, and the containment of things that cannot be contained.
 The grid lends geometry and so tends to rationalize or abstract what would otherwise be mainly pictorial.
 I am filling a vast expanse, a kind of landscape, without perspective.